Franklin and Armfield Office: Freedom House Museum

 The Northern Virginia Urban League purchased the building in the 1990s and installed an exhibit in the basement.
 The rest of the building was used for offices and classroom space.

 The Office of Historic Alexandria partnered with the Northern Virginia Urban League in February 2018 in an effort to maintain and interpret the building.
 The Urban League received $50,000 from the National Trust for Historic Preservation's African American Cultural Heritage Action Fund that same year.

 The City of Alexandria purchased the building from the Urban League in March 2020.

 The Freedom House Museum reopened in June 2022.
 It houses three exhibits that tell the story of the Black experience in Alexandria and the United States.

 The museum's exterior was restored between June 2024 and July 2025.
-In addition to securing the structure, the restoration intended to return the building to its appearance during the "period of significance", i.e. the during which it was used as a slave trading firm.
-Using period photographs as references, restorers oversaw the removal of c.
+In addition to securing the structure, the restoration intended to return the building to its appearance during the "period of significance", i.e. the time during which it was used as a slave trading firm.
+Using period photographs as references, restorers oversaw the removal of the c.
 1905 exterior features and the recreation of the original federal-style facade.